Adderall, Vyvanse, and Jaw Clenching: How to Protect Your Teeth During Treatment

 Enamel wear.
 Sustained clenching applies compressive force to the biting surfaces repeatedly throughout the day or night.
 Over months and years, this wears away enamel.
 Enamel doesn’t regenerate — once worn, it’s gone.

 Stress fractures and cracks.
 High compressive force creates stress within the tooth structure, manifesting as craze lines and eventually deeper fractures.
-These often don’t cause pain until they reach a certain depth — by which point the damage is significant.
+These often don’t cause pain until they reach a certain depth.

 Cusp fractures.
 The raised peaks on back teeth are particularly vulnerable to compressive overload.
 Heavy clenchers are at elevated risk of cusp fractures, especially on teeth with existing fillings.